 Relief from Perfectionism Frees People to Innovate

-Freedom from perfectionism is freedom to innovate.
+Freedom from perfectionism is the freedom to innovate.
 If you’re not obsessed with achieving perfection, you’re likelier to take risks and try new things.
 When you are in the habit of appreciating progress, you can look back on accomplishments and innovations with pride, rather than picking over the ways in which they fell short.

 Ultimately, trying to ensure that everything is flawless holds us back and prevents us from challenging norms that perhaps should be challenged.
 An innovation strategy depends on a willingness to try new things, think in different ways, and make mistakes.
 In fact, a true innovation strategy cannot exist alongside entrenched perfectionism.

 Do you impose unrealistic standards of perfection on yourself?
 Do you impose those standards of perfection on others?
-Do you perceive unrealistic expectations of perfection from others?
+Or do you perceive unrealistic expectations of perfection from others?
 If any of these is the case, then you (or others) are operating within constraints that limit innovation.
 Progress is attainable, but perfection isn’t, and that means that with an innovation strategy, progress, not perfection, is the goal.